Eeems-Org/remarkable.guide/src/guide/access/backup.rst

 Remarks
 =======

 These solutions are only for backing up your data on the device, and are not full device backups.
 As the reMarkable is just a linux machine, there are various solutions out there for full device backups.
 These are largely not necessary though, as you can restore a stock OS image with :ref:`system upgrades <upgrade>`.
-If you only use :doc:`toltec <../software/toltec>` for third party software, you can reenable after an upgrade to reinstall your toltec packages.
+If you only use :doc:`toltec <../software/toltec>` for third party software, you can :ref:`reenable <toltec-reenable>` after an upgrade to reinstall your toltec packages.